 LUXURY & E-COMMERCE ARE TIGHTLY LINK IN CHINA

 In China, e-commerce is the quintessence of business.
 If you have ambition for your brand, you definitely need to open a store on e-commerce platforms like Tmall or Jingdong to generate higher sales.
-These two platforms only accept high quality brands with a good image and a positive reputation.
+These two platforms only accept high-quality brands with a good image and a positive reputation.
 In China, the e-commerce decision is not only yours, but platforms will also decide whether they want to sell your products and make you appear on their website.
-If you want to get ahead, you need to show sales opportunities and brand’s success.
+If you want to get ahead, you need to show sales opportunities and the brand’s success.

 Tmall is the first go-to e-commerce platform for luxury brands in China.
 This is the most performant platform for luxury and premium brands that want to offer a unique consumer experience through digital features.
 There are 780 million consumers in China who purchase through Tmall, and the number of new overseas brands joining Tmall Global increased by 64%year-on-year in 2020.
 All the luxury and international brands get to know this e-commerce leader and do not want to miss the opportunity to generate tons of sales, especially for key shopping dates like Chinese New Year or 11.11.